Description

 'Total return, when measuring performance, is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.
 Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'

-• The total return, or performance over 5 years of Vanguard Short Term Investment Grade Fund is 10.1%, which is lower, thus worse compared to the benchmark SPY (120.1%) in the same period.
+• The total return, or increase in value over 5 years of Vanguard Short Term Investment Grade Fund is 10.9%, which is smaller, thus worse compared to the benchmark SPY (115%) in the same period.

 CAGR: